Dana L. stringer

 about

-Dana's body of work has garnered a reputation for tackling some of the most controversial and critical issues, while centering and humanizing characters who have been historically ‘othered’.
+Dana holds a Masters of Fine Arts in Creative Writing from Antioch University Los Angeles and a Bachelors of Arts from Morehead State University.
+Her body of work has garnered a reputation for tackling some of the most controversial and critical issues, while centering and humanizing characters who have been historically ‘othered’.
 Her overall mission is to nurture ongoing dialogue while educating, entertaining, and empowering others through the arts.

-Dana holds a Masters of Fine Arts in Creative Writing from Antioch University Los Angeles and a Bachelors of Arts from Morehead State University.
-She has served as an online instructional facilitator and instructor in the Inspiration to Publication Program at Antioch University Los Angeles.
+Dana has served as an instructional facilitator in the Inspiration to Publication Program at Antioch University Los Angeles.
 Dana is currently an adjunct faculty member at Antioch University Online and an academic writing consultant in the eLearning industry.
+Additionally, she is a lead instructor for the Rythmn & Revision workshop, a partnership between Theatrical Outfit and the Boys and Girls Club of Metro Atlanta.

 theatre

 Dana is an Artist-in-Residence at Out of Hand Theater.
-Through Out of Hand, Dana has been commissioned to create work that has been presented for tailored audiences at Audible, BlackRock, Emory University's Goizueta Business School, Corporate Volunteer Council of Atlanta, and Urban League of Greater Atlanta Young Professionals.
+Through Out of Hand, Dana has been commissioned to create work that has been presented for tailored audiences at Audible, BlackRock, South and Appalachian Creative Placemaking Summit, Emory University's Goizueta Business School, The Forum on Workplace Inclusion podcast, Corporate Volunteer Council of Atlanta, and Urban League of Greater Atlanta Young Professionals.
 She has also been commissioned by Horizon Theatre, Kenny Leon's True Colors Theatre, and Alabama Shakespeare Festival.
 She is currently an artist in the Emerging Playwrights Collective for the New Georgia Woman Project: Black Women Speak at Horizon Theatre Company.
+Dana's most recent play, The Line, was selected for development in Working Title Playwright's Ethel Woolson Lab (2024) it received public staged reading at Theatrical Outfit.
+Her play, We the Village, was selected for Theatrical Outfit’s Made in Atlanta new play development program (2021), the Unexpected Play Festival (2020), and Working Title Playwright’s First Light Series (2018).

-Dana's most recent play, We the Village, was selected for Theatrical Outfit’s Made in Atlanta new play development program and the Unexpected Play Festival (2020) as well as Working Title Playwright’s First Light Series (2018).
 Some of her latest short works have been virtually presented by Alabama Shakespeare Festival, The Billie Holiday Theatre, Out of Hand Theater, and Black Theatre Network.
 A combination of her produced plays, staged readings, and interdisciplinary art have been presented by Theatrical Outfit, Vanguard Repertory Company, Ain’t I a Woman Playfest, Blue Pearl Theatrics, National Black Theatre Festival, Fade to Black Play Festival, MoJo Fest, Coleman & Smith Artistic Company, and NAACP 10-Minute Play Festival.
 Some of her short play scripts are available at New Play Exchange Network.

-She is a member of the Dramatists Guild of America and Atlanta-based Working Title Playwrights.
+Dana is a member of the Dramatists Guild of America and Atlanta-based Working Title Playwrights.
 She has been a guest playwright and judge for the National Playwriting Program at the Kennedy Center American College Theatre Festival for Region 8.
 She has also participated in playwriting workshops at the Robey Theatre Playwright's Lab in Los Angeles as well as the Page to Stage playwriting workshop with the Los Angeles Women's Theatre Festival.

 poetry and screen